mieaumin/ai-hiring-market-pipeline/README.md

 # AI Hiring Market Pipeline

-Biz-Voyager-style AI hiring market data pipeline with stricter source compliance review for the HEDING x ModuLabs AIFFELTHON matching MVP and research project.
+AI hiring market data pipeline with stricter source compliance review for the HEDING x ModuLabs AIFFELTHON matching MVP and research project.

 This project targets the Korean AI hiring market.
 Target companies are Korean companies and Korea-relevant hiring organizations.
 Global ATS names such as Greenhouse, Lever, Ashby, Workday, SmartRecruiters, and SAP SuccessFactors are treated only as infrastructure patterns that Korean or Korea-relevant companies may use.
 They are not foreign-company or foreign-market collection targets.